thauptfeld/JenaViromics2022/_episodes/25_parse_results.md

 objectives:
 - "Read the results so far into data frames."
 - "Find out how many viral sequences each tool has predicted."
-- "Discuss how moving the decision boundrary in VirFinder and DeepVirFinder affects your result.
+- "Discuss how moving the decision boundrary in VirFinder and DeepVirFinder affects your result."
 keypoints:
 - "Despite out data being almost exclusively viral, the tools identify max.
 2/3 of the sequences as viral."
 - "Making the decision boundrary less strict will include more sequences, which might seem like an advantage in this case.
 However, if we were working with a mixed metagenomic dataset, this would mean that we would falsely annotate microbial sequences as viral."